Webpack Chunk Generation Lifecycle Explained

 };

-Chunk Graph Behavior Modules transition to chunk nodes.
+Chunk graph behavior Modules transition to chunk nodes.
 Shared dependencies are hoisted to parent chunks.
 Dynamic import() calls spawn async chunk nodes linked via promise boundaries.

-Measurable Tradeoffs Aggressive splitting reduces initial JS payload by 30-60% but increases HTTP request overhead.
-Each async chunk adds ~20-40ms of network latency and runtime chunk resolution overhead.
-Cache group misalignment causes duplicate code across chunks, increasing total bundle size by 15-25%.
+Measurable trade-offs Aggressive splitting reduces initial JS payload by 30–60% but increases HTTP request overhead.
+Each async chunk adds ~20–40 ms of network latency and runtime chunk resolution overhead.
+Cache group misalignment causes duplicate code across chunks, increasing total bundle size by 15–25%.

 Phase 3: Asset Generation & Code Emission